r-wein/Evolutionary-Computing-Java/README.md

 * Mutation Percentage => Governs the ratio of expressions crossed to expressions mutated
 * Success Threshold => Defines the minimum fitness value required for the system to deem the expression equivalent

-Once all parameters are set, you may pass them to the ECSystem and you are ready to go.
+Once all parameters are set, you are ready to go.

 ![Example Parameters](ECParameters.png)